-Administered by southern coastal province of Bushehr, the island is located 38km off Genaveh Port in the Persian Gulf.
-Kharg Island hosts one of the most important hubs of crude oil export in the world.
+Administered by southern coastal province of Bushehr, Kharg Island is located 38km off Genaveh Port in the Persian Gulf.
+It hosts one of the most important hubs of crude oil export in the world.

 The island is 8km in length and 4km in width.
 It is limited by Takht Mountain in the north and Gardan Oshtor Mountain in the south.